AI gave Val Kilmer his voice back. But critics worry the technology could be misused

 “We like to think of it as Photoshop for voice, where you can go in and touch up little areas,” said John Flynn, the firm’s chief technology officer.

-The firm’s audio engineers typically require 3 hours of audio to re-create a voice within 24 hours.
+The firm’s audio engineers typically require three hours of audio to re-create a voice within 24 hours.
 But due to movie licensing restraints, Sonantic had to re-create Kilmer’s voice with fewer than 30 minutes of audio.

 The company says that engineers pulled samples from old footage and “cleaned” them to cancel out background noise.
-They created an script based on the material, linked the audio and text together in “short chunks,” and ran the data through their “voice engine” algorithms which learn to speak by listening to the recordings,” said Flynn.
+They created a script based on the material, linked the audio and text together in “short chunks,” and ran the data through their “voice engine” algorithms, which learn to speak by listening to the recordings, said Flynn.

-The voice engine derives meaning from the written words and can use these cues to “illustrate intense anger and emotional pain” according to a statement.
+The voice engine derives meaning from the written words and can use these cues to “illustrate intense anger and emotional pain,” according to a statement.
 In April, Sonantic showed how the audio service can convey couples in the throes of a heated argument.
-In that demo, two voices have an ordinary conversation which quickly escalates into a shouting match.
+In that demo, two voices have an ordinary conversation that quickly escalates into a shouting match.
 In real life, the scenario would preserve “actors’ vocal cords” and allow “them to earn passive income,” the company said in a release.

-The firm says they created 40 versions of Kilmer’s voice and selected the highest quality option best capturing the actor’s expression.
+The firm says it created 40 versions of Kilmer’s voice and selected the highest quality option best capturing the actor’s expression.
 The result is a desktop-based text-to-speech program Sonatic says can mimic Kilmer’s projection levels and emotion.

 The voice software can read lines of text aloud, supposedly capturing Kilmer’s former subtleties in speech, expression and tone.
 Kilmer, beloved for his role as Iceman in “Top Gun,” is free to use the tech however he wants, Sonantic says.